-The Last Crusade is one of my all-time favorite movies, it is just enjoyable to watch with so much nostalgia and pure fun throughout.
-Featuring my two favorite actors of all-time, Harrison Ford and Sean Connery, in the movie is pure brilliance.
-They play off each other perfectly with spot on comedic timing and you really believe .
-Their father-son relationship is really the core of the film, it is easily the best I have seen in a movie (other than Empire Strikes Back but they kind of hated each other).
+The Last Crusade is one of my all-time favorite movies, it is enjoyable to watch with so much nostalgia and pure fun throughout.
+Featuring my two favorite actors of all-time, Harrison Ford and Sean Connery, in the same movie is pure brilliance.
+They play off each other perfectly with spot on comedic timing and you really believe they are father and son.
+Their father-son relationship is really the core of the film and it is easily the best I have seen in a movie (other than Empire Strikes Back but they kind of hated each other).
+It humanizes Indy even more and I was have liked good father-son relationships in film.
 Something that I noticed this viewing of the film, is how suspenseful the Last Crusade is, it makes me gasp everything during some scenes.

 Directed by: Steven Spielberg.